wp-plugins/bop-search-box-item-type-for-nav-menus/readme.txt

 == Screenshots ==

-1. A view of a *wp-admin/nav-menus.php* screen with the plugin enabled. `search-item-collapsed.png`
+1. A view of a *wp-admin/nav-menus.php* screen with the plugin enabled.

-2. A view of the expanded search box menu item in the admin area. `search-item-expanded.png`
+2. A view of the expanded search box menu item in the admin area.

 == Upgrade Notice ==

+= v1.1.0 =
+Important update.
+All previous downloads should update to this.
+The plugins js and css were missing previously.
+No thanks go to wp-svn for causing this mistake in the first place.

 = 1.0.1 =
 Very minor update to protect against plugin duplication.